Hiking around Upper Kananaskis Lake is spectacular on a bluebird day in Kananaskis Country, Alberta.

-Although several portions of the Upper Kananaskis Lakes Trail have been hiked or snowshoed in the past, mainly for access to Mount Indefatigable or Rawson Lake, I have not hiked the 16.2 KM (10.1 mile) circuit around the entire circumference of Upper Kananaskis Lake.
-From my parking spot in the Upper Lake Day Use Area, the initial views are always inspiring.
+Although several portions of the Upper Kananaskis Lakes Trail have been hiked or snowshoed in the past, mainly for access to Mount Indefatigable or Rawson Lake, the 16.2 KM (10⅛ mile) circuit around the entire circumference of Upper Kananaskis Lake remains to be achieved.
+From the parking area in the Upper Lake Day Use Area, the initial views are always inspiring.

-Directly in front of me, to the north, is the steep wall of Mount Indefatigable above a scree slope.
-While I am enjoying lunch in the sun with a faint, cool breeze off the lake, I notice a tiny red dot moving, high up on the scree slope.
-The long lens on my camera reveals three climbers working their way up the slope on scree above the Three Isle Lake Trail.
+Directly in front to the north, is the steep wall of Mount Indefatigable above a scree slope.
+While enjoying lunch in the sun with a faint, cool breeze off the lake, it becomes apparent a tiny red dot is moving, high up on the scree slope.
+The long lens on the camera reveals three climbers slowly working their way up the slope on scree above the Three Isle Lake Trail.

-Past the Point a beautiful isolated pond beneath Mount Lyautey is a prelude to a broad, dynamic green plain, with stumps standing like soldiers, guarding the twisting journey of the Kananaskis River entering Upper Kananaskis Lake.
+Past the Point Backcountry Campground a beautiful isolated pond beneath Mount Lyautey is a prelude to a broad, dynamic green plain, with stumps standing like soldiers, guarding the twisting journey of the Kananaskis River entering Upper Kananaskis Lake.

 The final stretch begins with forest trail away from the lake and although the terrain is varied, and there are beautiful sights, the exercise becomes a bit tedious without lake views.

-On the home stretch, there is a lot of running water and the number of hikers increases as I approach and pass waterfalls along the most popular, south shore.
-The trailhead to Rawson Lake is very busy and water is pounding at Sarrail Creek which marks a single kilometre remaining to completing the hike.
-Even though I am tired, there is still time left in the day to drive a short distance and hike the Canadian Mount Everest Expedition Interpretive Trail between the Upper and Lower Kananaskis Lakes.
+On the home stretch, there is a lot of running water and the number of hikers increases on the approach to passing waterfalls along the most popular, south shore.
+The trail-head to Rawson Lake is very busy and pounding water at Sarrail Creek marks a single kilometer remaining to complete the loop hike.

 My apologies for the large number of pictures.
 They are in sequence of hiking around the circumference of Upper Kananaskis Lake and are only a small percentage of the photographs captured during the hike.
-It is difficult to put the camera away.
 Every few steps offers a new, irresistible, photographic opportunity.
 It is a series of 'WOW' moments.
 Remember to breathe!